-We appreciate the fact that we enjoy a unique privilege: we have the honour of hosting one of the few Lodges permitted in this unique eco-sphere.
+We appreciate the fact that we enjoy a unique privilege: we have the honour of hosting one of the few Lodges permitted in this unique eco-sphere of Lake Manyara National Park.
 We also appreciate the support of the human community that surrounds this wilderness area, on whom we rely for the provision of staff members, guides, dancers and entertainers.
 Consequently we host a number of eco-programmes, all of which are designed to support and sustain the natural and human community of which we are a part.
 Such programmes vary according to need, but presently they are as follows:

 - We offer subsidized medical care to the local community - particularly in relation to maternal care and child-immunization; also in relation to HIV/AIDS sensitization.

 - All our rooms are thatched using makuti and using traditional methods and local workers.

 - We operate an out-reach programme to the orphanages of the area which allows for visits from our staff, the provision of funds, the hosting of seasonal events and the provision of clothing and foodstuffs.

 - We work closely with the local Mbu Cultural programme in the promotion of cultural dance, music, traditional practices and in the promotion of local handicrafts.

 - We create both temporary and permanent jobs for the local community.
 We also offer training and work-exposure programmes for school leavers.

 - We encourage interface between our guests and the local villages - hosting tours and promoting the sale of handicraft items.